maxim-saplin/edu/hf_agents/README.md

 - Unlike CrewAI where teh ReAct prmopmpting uses only one message (appending the last message to the message body), CodeAgent actually uses multi-turn messages having Assuistans/User messages for different steps
 - smolagents integrate OpenTelementry and propose to use cloud service Langfuse for viewing the traces (https://huggingface.co/docs/smolagents/tutorials/inspect_runs)
 - CodeAgents system prompt alone is 2000+ tokens

+## Lesson 2 - Writing actions as code snippets or JSON blobs

+- ToolCallingAgent class relies or models native support for funtion/tool calling
+- Otherwise seems similar to CodeAgent in terms of results, it just achived via a different approach

 ## Notes